Baltimore Ravens vs. Pittsburgh Steelers NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Steelers stats and trends

-- When Pittsburgh scores more than 23.5 points, it is 3-2 against the spread and 3-2 overall.
+- Pittsburgh is 3-2 against the spread and 3-2 overall when the team records more than 23.5 points.

 - The Steelers have turned the ball over 19 times this season, five more turnovers than the Ravens have forced (14).